 A team leader should have a desire for their team to be successful.
 Management of this team will involve helping them out when they are stuck.
 While you could help them when it comes to technical skills, the real part of this role is helping get past any roadblocks they might have within the organisation.

-Making decisions for the team, speaking to other people to gather requirements, asking other teams to get tasks done – these kinds of tasks are ones that are better suited to a team leader.
+Making decisions for the team, speaking to other people to gather requirements, asking other teams to get tasks done – these kinds of tasks are ones that are better suited to a software development team leader.
 With you doing these things for your team, it will help them be more successful and effective with their own work.

 Becoming a good team leader involves being an approachable person.
 This involves your attitude as well as your behaviour.